-Wayne Pisano (67) has served as a member of our Board of Directors since August 2018.
-Mr. Pisano also serves on the board of directors of Provention Bio, Inc. (Nasdaq: PRVB), a biopharmaceutical company, since April 2018; and Oncolytics Biotech Inc. (Nasdaq: ONCY), a biotechnology company, since May 2013.
-Mr. Pisano served on the board of directors of IMV INC. (Nasdaq: IMV) a bio pharmaceutical company from October 2011 until March 2021.
+Wayne Pisano (68) has served as a member of our Board of Directors since August 2018.
+Mr. Pisano also has served on the board of directors of Oncolytics Biotech Inc. (Nasdaq: ONCY), a biotechnology company, since May 2013.
+Mr. Pisano served on the board of directors of Provention Bio, Inc. (Nasdaq: PRVB), a biopharmaceutical company, from April 2018 until April 2023 when it was acquired by Sanofi, and IMV INC. (Nasdaq: IMV) a bio pharmaceutical company from October 2011 until March 2021.
 Mr. Pisano served as president and Chief Executive Officer of VaxInnate Corporation, a biotechnology company, from January 2012 until November 2016.
-Mr. Pisano joined Sanofi Pasteur in 1997 and was promoted to President and Chief Executive Officer in 2007, the position he successfully held until his retirement in 2011.
-He has a Bachelor of Diane Jorkasky, M.D.
-Director since May 2020
+Mr. Pisano joined Sanofi Pasteur in 1997 and was

+Diane Jorkasky, M.D.Director since May 2020